samverms/Kadouri/docs/docs/architecture/overview.md

 # Architecture Overview

-PACE CRM is built as a **Turborepo monorepo** with a clear separation between frontend, backend, and shared code.
+Kadouri CRM is built as a **Turborepo monorepo** with a clear separation between frontend, backend, and shared code.

 ## High-Level Architecture